nagasudhirpulla/taming_python/blog/skills/timedeltas_in_python.md

 ```
 As shown above it is really easy to create variable that can store time period using `timedelta` objects

-### timedelta as a differ
+### timedelta from difference of datetimes
-By using appropriate format string, we can convert string to datetime objects using `strptime` function
+The difference between two datetimes is a timedelta can also be cre
 ```python
 import datetime as dt